 In case you use a denture adhesive, make sure to clean the denture base that fits against the gums in order to remove the adhesive.

 Using Denture Cleaner

-You may also wish to clean your teeth with a dental cleaner from time to time.
+You may also wish to clean your teeth with a cleaning solution from time to time.
 Before proceeding, you should always consult your dentist or denturist first regarding what products they recommend for the type of dentures you own.
 They will likely recommend a denture product like Steradent to remove persistent stains and calculus.

 Your dentures should be safely stored away when you’re not using them.
 Your dentist will recommend the best methods for this.
 It’s important, however, to keep them moist so they do not lose their shape.

-As soon as you receive your dentures, your dentist may recommend a number of follow-up appointments necessary for adjustments.
+As soon as you receive your dentures, your dentist may recommend a number of follow-up appointments necessary to adjust the denture fit.
 You should never attempt to adjust the dentures yourself by bending any of the metal attachments as this will only damage or weaken the structure.
 Instead, visit your dentist as prescribed and let them take care of any changes that need to be made.

 Dentures usually last between five to seven years, but in time, they will need to be rebased or remade due to normal wear and tear and changes to your jaw, bones, and gums.
 In many cases, the dentist will simply refit the base.
 However, an entirely new denture may need to be created.